OpsLevel-sales-demo/shopping_cart/README.md

 # How to run unit tests:
 - bin/rails test test/controllers # run all tests from specific directory
 - Tests are usually located in a tests/, spec/, or __tests__/ directory.
+- Run tests from the root of the project unless specified otherwise.